vobyjs/voby/README.md

 This type says that something can be the value itself or a function that returns that value.

-It's useful at times since some components, like `If`, accept `when` condition that's exactly.
+It's useful at times since some components, like `If`, accept `when` conditions wrapped in `FunctionMaybe`.

 Interface: